aiven/devportal/docs/products/opensearch/dashboards/getting-started.rst

 Tools and pages
 ***************

-OpenSearch Dashboards includes various tools to work with data and run queries in different ways.
-Below you can find ideas what you can do at different pages.
+OpenSearch Dashboards have many tools and features for working with data and running queries.
+Here are a few ideas to get you started in each of the different sections.

 Discover
 ---------